pblischak/HyDe/docs/installation.rst

   #. ``python setup.py install``: this will build and install the HyDe Python
      module, including the compilation of any Cython files.
   #. ``make test``: this will test the installation by running a series of commands
-     designed to check that the installation was completed succesfully.
+     designed to check that the installation was completed successfully.
 The main tests are in the ``test.py`` script in the ``test/`` folder.